yungyuc/nsd_24sp/project/YJack0000/README.md

 **Default Implementation**: In the initial stages or in simulations where the density of entities is low, a brute-force approach is employed.
 This method involves calculating the distances between all pairs of objects to determine proximity-based interactions.
 While straightforward, this approach is computationally intensive as the number of entities increases.

-**Optimized Implementation**: For more complex simulations with a higher density of entities, SimSel utilizes a Quadtree data structure for spatial indexing.
+**Optimized Implementation**: For more complex simulations with a higher density of entities, SimEvo utilizes a Quadtree data structure for spatial indexing.
 Quadtrees are highly efficient for 2D spatial data, allowing for rapid queries of objects within specific areas.
 This optimization significantly reduces the computational cost of distance calculations and interaction determinations, making the simulation more scalable and performant.

 ## API Description

-The SimSel library offers a Python API designed for simplicity and ease of use, enabling users to simulate and study natural selection dynamics within virtual ecosystems.
+The SimEvo library offers a Python API designed for simplicity and ease of use, enabling users to simulate and study natural selection dynamics within virtual ecosystems.
 Here's an overview of the key components and functionalities provided by the API:

 ### Environment Class